AdamRse/G404_Ex-1/sql/Exercice_6.md

 JOIN inscriptions i ON a.id = i.apprenant_id
 JOIN formations f ON i.formation_id = f.id
 WHERE f.prix > 9000;
+-- Ou
+SELECT a.*
+FROM apprenants a
+WHERE a.id IN (
+    SELECT i.apprenant_id
+    FROM inscriptions i
+    WHERE i.formation_id IN (
+        SELECT f.id
+        FROM formations f
+        WHERE f.prix > 9000
+    )
+)
+ORDER BY a.id;
 ```

 ### Question 14 : Afficher les apprenants ayant eu au moins une évaluation.